The technical name for hotspot is superficial canine pyoderma, or also sometimes known as acute moist dermatitis.

 Diagnosing Hotspots on Dogs

-If that fails and the hotspots get worse, take your dog to the vet as soon as possible as hotspots can be very painful.
+If that fails and the hotspots get worse, take your dog to a veterinarian as soon as possible as hotspots can be very painful.

 Sometimes your vet may shave the area so that it can be properly cleaned and fresh air can reach the site.
 Shaving can also help your vet figure out how severe the hotspots are and assess the size of the lesions.
 Depending on what your vet suspects, they may order a bacterial sample or a culture sample.